 Why?
 Because alongside the TEF discussion, the 2017 NSS is asking students about the opportunity to give feedback and how their feedback is acted on.
 And we can help with both challenges.
 Through our Bluepulse service we engage in feedback and the evaluation of teaching during a module.
 And our Blue product is used for end of term and mid-term evaluations and provides a huge amount of quantitative, qualitative and demographic data.

-John Atherton is Higher Education Director (UK & Ireland) at Explorance
+John Atherton is the General Manager, Europe at Explorance

 University OF Aberdeen